eugenioLopezRamos/slika-photography/README.md

 ** IN PROGRESS **

-- Test optimized image creations (in admin integration controller)

-- Add image slide event listener a los dots tambien
+_s3_
+- See permission stuff for buckets (ACL, IIRC)

+_heroku_
 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production

+_misc backend_
 - reassemble the manifest files for the asset pipeline into 2 files: main and admin
+- Check if I can use cloudflare instead of cloudFront.

+_post editor_

+- Add img upload link to post/new(these would be sent to s3/posts/<SLUG_NAME_HERE>)
+- Img responsivizer for posts? (check all img tags in the post, remove source, calc appropiate size, fill src)

+_admin controller_

+- check the accuracy of the image resizer method on admin controller.
+- Use application_helper size_breakpoints in admin controller instead of own method.
+- change |file| to temp_file later (admin controller ln.
+240, currently it's called file, same as the iterator of its parent block)

+- Test optimized image creations (in admin integration controller test)

+_public front end_
+- Add image slide event listener a los dots tambien
+- check the animations on image load, seems like they arent working quite right on first load.

+_admin panel front end_
 - Add created files to the file manager (front end)

-- See permission stuff for buckets (ACL, IIRC)
 - deselect all but one folder when uploading?
 - Add friendly forwarding on admin pages
 - bug: clicking folders hides subfolders even when not appropiate
-- check the animations on image load, seems like they arent working quite right on first load.
+- Add a link to the file manager on the admin panel

+**DONE**
 - Server side verification of file -> image

-- Add img upload link to post/new(these would be sent to s3/posts/<SLUG_NAME_HERE>)
-- Img responsivizer for posts? (check all img tags in the post, remove source, calc appropiate size, fill src)
-- change file to temp_file later (admin controller ln.
-240, currently it's called file, same as the iterator of its parent block)
-- check the accuracy of the image resizer method on admin controller.
-- Use application_helper size_breakpoints in admin controller instead of own method.

-**DONE**
 - There's a bug with blog tab JS where it incorrectly goes remembers the first post that you load -> Checked, couldn't make it bug.
 - Nav menu looks a bit off on nexus 7 (contact us button) -> done, changed font-size from .navMenu a to .navMenu span then added a declaration on the /* tablet css */ part of the file
 - check mid size responsive image loader (nexus 7 doesnt load peopleSlider/1.jpg -> returns "undefined") <- done, refactored function a bit